Essential Legal Framework

 - Opportunity to test and apply the acquired knowledge

-- Excellent opportunities for networking and collaboration in virtual groups
+- Excellent opportunities for networking and group collaboration

 - An active and interdisciplinary group of participants and industry experts